 We’re reaching the end of this article.
-It’s long as hell I know, but your skin will thank you for having the patience 🙂 Here comes a final summary and some extra meal tips.
+It’s long as hell I know, but your skin will thank you for having the patience 🙂 Here comes a final summary.

-The more carotenoids we eat the younger we look
+The more carotenoids we eat the younger faces we get

-So studies have shown that people who have been measured with high amounts of carotenoids in their skin look far younger than those with low amounts.
-The reasons for that are the carotenoid’s capability to protect us from external aging factors, as well as their ability to alter our gene expressions to promote tighter skin.
-Therefore, eating a diet high in carotenoids is indeed a good strategy for younger-looking skin.
+- So studies have shown that people who have been measured with high amounts of carotenoids in their skin look have far younger-looking faces than those with low amounts.

-Remember that you will lose carotenoids in the skin quickly during stress, illness, pollution and even more during sun exposure.
+- Remember that you will lose carotenoids in the skin quickly during stress, illness, pollution, and even more during sun exposure.
 It takes a few hours to deplete you of it.
 While it takes several days to increase levels.
-So fill up as much as you can during these circumstances!
+So fill up as much as you can with the skin tightening fruits and vegetables during these circumstances!

 Let me know in the comments what your favorite fruits and veggies are.
 And of course, if you have any questions!